act-rules/act-rules.github.io/_rules/SC1-1-1-image-accessible-name-is-placeholder-text.md

 ### Applicability

-The rule applies to any HTML `img` element that is exposed to assistive technologies, where the element has a non-empty `alt` attribute that is equal to the accessible name of the element.
+The rule applies to any HTML element with the semantic role of `img` that is exposed to assistive technologies, where the element has a non-empty accessible name.

 ### Expectation

-Each test target has an `alt` attribute that does not use [placeholder text](#placeholder-text) to describe the purpose of the image.
+Each test target accessible name does not use [placeholder text](#placeholder-text) to describe the purpose of the image.

 ## Assumptions

-This rule assumes that an authoring tool has been used to publish image content and that image `alt` attributes of published content can be populated with generic placeholder text when not otherwise specified.
+*There are currently no assumptions.

 ## Accessibility support